 According to the 2012 MetLife survey, the average daily cost of a nursing home that provides Alzheimer’s or dementia care is $230 for a semi-private room or $261 for a private room.

 Affording the significant costs of any type of long-term care is a challenge for most people.
 Memory care adds on additional expenses associated with the special needs of individuals with Alzheimer’s or other forms of dementia.
-Most people will turn to Government benefits, insurance, and personal assets as a way to piece together the finances needed to provide their loved one with the help he or she needs.
+Most people will turn to Government programs, insurance, and personal assets as a way to piece together the finances needed to provide their loved one with the help he or she needs.

 Private Health Insurance: Private health insurance may or may not pay some of the costs associated with caring for a patient with Alzheimer’s or dementia.
 “Medical care” provided by a doctor is more likely to be covered than “nonmedical care” provided by a home health aide or memory care facility.
 It is important to read and understand the terms of the individual policy to be certain of the benefits that the policy provides to patients who are diagnosed with Alzheimer’s or a similar condition.